aceofgreens/aceofgreens.github.io/content/articles/2025-04-07-exogeneous_growth.md

 \frac{dA}{dt} = \dot{A}(t) = gA(t) \Rightarrow A(t) = A(0) e^{gt} \\
 $$

-A more interesting consideration is how capital changes from time to time.
+A more interesting consideration is how capital changes from one instant to another.
 Suppose that households separate total income into consumption and saving and the saving gets channeled through the financial markets where it is converted to capital.
 Suppose also that capital depreciates at a constant rate $\delta$.
 Then the relationship for capital is

 $$
 \frac{dK}{dt} = \dot{K}(t) = Y(t) - C(t) - \delta K(t) = sY(t) - \delta K(t).